zmap/zdns/README.md

 ### Name Servers per-domain
 Normally, ZDNS will choose a random nameserver for each domain lookup from `--name-servers`.
-If instead you want to specify a different name server for each domain, you can do so by providing domainName,nameServerIP pairs seperated by newlines.
+If instead you want to specify a different name server for each domain, you can do so by providing domainName,nameServerIP pairs separated by newlines.
 This will override any nameservers provided with `--name-servers`.

 For example: